FAIRmat-NFDI/nomad-measurements/docs/explanation/schemas.md

 ### HDF5 References in X-Ray Diffraction ELNs

-In our ELN schemas for XRD, we allow the user to switch between results section using `HDF5Reference`.
-The user can switch between an HDF5 or a non-HDF5 result section clicking the button `Switch To/From HDF5 Results`.
+In our ELN schemas for XRD, we allow the user to switch between result sections using `HDF5Reference`.
+The user can switch between an HDF5 or a non-HDF5 result section by clicking the button `Switch To/From HDF5 Results`.
 When the result section is switched to an HDF5 one, a NeXus file is generated (which is a `.h5` file with additional validations) and results are written there.
 The entry only stores the references to these HDF5 datasets in the NeXus file.
 The same button can be used to switch back to a non-HDF5 result section if needed.

-An oasis administrator can also set in the `nomad.yaml` whether to use the HDF5 or non-HDF5 result section when parsing XRD data for in the entry for the first time.
+An oasis administrator can also set in the `nomad.yaml` whether to use the HDF5 or non-HDF5 result section when parsing XRD data in the entry for the first time.
 Users who usually work with RSM or high-resolution XRD scans can opt-in to this.
 Otherwise, the parsed entries use a non-HDF5 result section by default.
 ```yaml
 # "nomad.yaml" file for your oasis
 plugins: